Limb fracture and pinning of the broken bone

 Rabbit with a broken forelimb.

-Back injuries are often observed at the lumbar level.
-Additional health problems, like osteoporosis and/or low calcium diet can render the bones brittle and fracture can happen when a rabbit panics, is improperly restrained or picked up, or dropped.
-The result is often paralysis of the lower limbs, accompanied by incontinence.
+Back injuries are frequently observed at the lumbar level.
+Additional health problems, such as osteoporosis and/or a calcium deficiency diet, can cause bones to become brittle, increasing the risk of fractures.
+Such fractures can occur when a rabbit panics, is improperly restrained or picked up, or is dropped.
+The result is frequently paralysis of the lower limbs, accompanied by incontinence.

-Fracture of the tibia is another danger in rabbits.
-They are often caused by improper handling, or caging, when a limb becomes trapped in improperly sized wire mesh.
-Fractures of limbs are often comminuted (more than two broken pieces of bone).
-Fractures in lower limbs (below elbow) are often open, due to the minimal presence of soft tissue.
-They are often difficult to treat, and need to be mended with patience, in order to avoid further tearing of the skin.
+Another risk for rabbits is a fracture of the tibia.
+These injuries are frequently the result of improper handling or caging practices, where a limb becomes entrapped in wire mesh that is not the appropriate size.
+Fractures of limbs are frequently comminuted, meaning they involve more than two broken pieces of bone.
+Fractures in the lower part of limbs (below the knee) are often open due to the minimal presence of soft tissue in this area.
+These wounds are often challenging to treat and require patience to prevent further skin lacerations.
 The wound must be sterilized, and the fractured bone pinned or splinted if the lower part of the limb is affected.
-Osteomyelitis (bone infection) and/or gas gangrene can quickly set, and should be treated appropriately with broad-spectrum antibiotics.
-It is furthermore advisable to do a bacterial culture, in order to determine which ones (aerobic - anaerobic) have possibly contaminated the wound.
+Osteomyelitis (bone infection) and/or gas gangrene can rapidly develop, and must be treated promptly with broad-spectrum antibiotics.
+It is also advisable to perform a bacterial culture to determine which types of bacteria (aerobic or anaerobic) have potentially contaminated the wound.

 Diagnosis and first aid